Multiple large-scale fights in a row. Most common with a boss who morphs in shape (where multiple areas must be disabled

-- In the Original SNES Romancing SaGa, you had to fight the Final Boss's minions one by one and then fight all 3 at once all in the same place before confronting the final boss.
-This is used in the PS2 remake but you only have to fight one battle near the final boss's chamber instead of 4 unless you defeated them all in the final dungeon individually to get their treasures; then it will just be like the original, but just more spanned out across a dungeon.
-The final boss in the PS2 remake is sequential, unlike the original.
+- In the original SNES release of Romancing SaGa, you have to fight the final boss's minions one by one and then fight all three at once — all in the same place before confronting the final boss.
+In the PS2 remake, you only have to fight one battle near the final boss's chamber — unless you defeated them all individually in the final dungeon to get their treasures.
+Furthermore, the final boss is sequential in the remake only.

-- Sa Ga Frontier, the PS1 iteration of the Romancing SaGa series, had several of these, most notably Lute's final boss, a giant mech that slowly fell apart as you fought it.
-Others include Blue's fight with Satan, who would continually switch between two different forms, and T260's battle with Genocide Heart.
+- SaGa Frontier has several of these, most notably Lute's final boss: a giant mech that slowly falls apart as you fight it.
+Others include Blue's fight with Satan (who continually switches between two different forms) and T260's battle with Genocide Heart.
 The sub-boss fights in Red's story where the party goes to an alternate dimension may also count.

 - Skies of Arcadia's three final bosses are like this, with a variation — the first and third forms are fought on foot, while the middle form is a ship battle.